rmnaderdev/Whitelist-Sync-2/README.md

 ## Installation

-#### For Web Sync (Recommended, easiest setup, paid service):
+#### For Web Sync (Recommended, easiest setup):
 - Create login to [Whitelist Sync Web](https://whitelistsync.com) and create an account/group for your servers.
 - On the account, click manage.
 You will see a section for API keys.
-Create an API key and copy the GUID.
+Create an API key and copy the key.
 - Download this mod and add the jar file to your mods folder.
 - Run your server once and set up the config (whitelistsync.cfg/whitelistsync-common.toml located in the config folder).
-- Set the database type to "WEB" and paste the GUID into the API key field.
+- Set the database type to "WEB" and paste the key you copied into the API key field.
 Adjust other settings as needed.
 - Run the server and make sure it connects to the web service.
 - All done!
 You can now manage all your servers from the Whitelist Sync Web interface in real-time!